 If you haven't got a copy of the master CD, there are generic CDs you can get hold of that may help.
 Contacting your manufacturer may be useful.
 These generic CDs may not solve your problems completely, in which case you should contact the manufacturer or check the online forums for advice.

-Be careful installing Linux over a tattooed Windows formatted hard drive as it will destroy the tattoo.
+Be careful when installing Linux over a tattooed Windows formatted hard drive as it will destroy the tattoo.
 The only way around this is to create a Linux boot disk to use.